matejlatin/Gutenberg/README.md

 ```

 ####Attention grabber
 *New since 1.1 update.* Usually used as an intro of the text.
-Makes the text slightly bigger than body text so it stands out.
+Makes the text slightly bigger than body text which results in a nice contrast.

 ```html
 <p class="attention-grabber">An Essay on Typography by Eric Gill takes the reader back to the year 1930.
 The year when a conflict between two worlds came to its term. </p>